When Do You Take Engagement Photos and How to Prepare?

 Handy Tips for Your Engagement Photo Shoot

 As we’ve said, your engagement photos will be your most widely used ones during your wedding preparations.
-So, here are some tips to capture the perfect shots that would immortalize your engagement:
+So, here are some tips for capturing the perfect shots that would immortalize your engagement:

 Consider the season

 Spring and autumn are arguably the best seasons to have your engagement photos taken.
 Aside from the fine weather, spring also represents a new start with the perfect cherry blossoms.
-On the other hand, autumn offers a backdrop of mesmerizing fall leaves in a various colors.
+On the other hand, autumn offers a backdrop of mesmerizing fall leaves in various colors.
 In contrast, winter provides a stark white background.
 But it still makes for warm and cozy pictures.
-Summer’s a little tricky though as some days can be quite humid and others wet with rain showers, so it’s very important to choose the perfect time of year.
+Summer’s a little tricky, though, as some days can be humid and others wet with rain showers, so it’s very important to choose the perfect time of year.

 Plan your engagement photo outfits